mkkellogg/GTE/README.md

 		brew install gcc

-	2.4 Compiling GTE
+	2.5 Compiling & building GTE on Windows

+	Using the standard build commands from within Visual Studio will produce an executable named "GTE.exe" in x64/release.

+	2.6 Compiling & building GTE on Linux, Unix, or OS X

-	Currently, the build process produces a single executable: bin/gtedemo.
+	On Linux, Unix, and OS X the build process produces a single executable: bin/gtedemo.
 It has not yet been modified to produce a library (shared or static); that is still on the to-do list.
 The 'gtedemo' executable is a sample of what the engine can do, and the source for the demo is in the engine's source tree at src/gtedemo.

 	To invoke the build process, navigate to the root of the GTE installation and run the following command: